thifranc/docs.wiki.raw/Admin-Guide:-Wiki-Permissions-for-Dokuwiki.md

 More information on the 'Access Control Lists' system, including examples, can be found here: [Dokuwiki Access Restrictions](https://www.dokuwiki.org/acl#access_restrictions), [Access Control Examples](https://www.dokuwiki.org/acl#acls_by_example).

-**Warning**:
+## Pre-defined Groups: ALL, admin

+You can make use of the following groups created automatically:
+- `ALL` and `user` - both contain all users of the wiki.
+- `admin` - contains people with Admin access (marked as Staff in Liquid Home Page)
+- `superuser` - contains all people with Superuser access (marked as Superuser in Liquid Home Page)

+### The Superuser permission model

+People marked as `Superuser` in the Liquid Home page (and automatically added to the `superuser` group in DokuWiki) are not restricted by access control lists.
+This means they can view, edit, move, delete any page, in any namespace.

+Superusers can fix situations such as admins accidentally locking themselves out of their own namespaces (by setting their own group to have no permissions).

+Because of their elevated access, these accounts should only be used by people with direct access to the servers, for maintenance and fixing permissions.

+See [Dokuwiki Access Restrictions Documentation](https://www.dokuwiki.org/acl#access_restrictions) for more details.

+## Warnings
-* This page form does not check if the groups are actually valid in the system, so please double-check the correct group is set.
-When possible, use copy/paste from the Virtual Group manager instead of manually writing the group name, to avoid errors.
+* The Virtual Manager and ACL forms do not check if the groups and usernames are actually valid in the system, so please double-check the correct group is set.
+When possible, use copy/paste from the Liquid Home Page / Virtual Group manager instead of manually writing the user/group name, to avoid errors.
-* Do NOT use the default groups called `user`, `admin` or `user,admin` (this last one is a result of a bug).
-You can, however, use the `ALL` group as specified in the [Dokuwiki Access Restrictions Documentation](https://www.dokuwiki.org/acl#access_restrictions), or your own custom groups from the Virtual Group Manager.
+* When setting up permissions for deep namespaces, do NOT set higher permissions for the deeper namespaces than the ones above.
+Doing so will break the Sitemap page for the users where this happens.
+See [sneaky_index](https://www.dokuwiki.org/config:sneaky_index) for more details.